Abe Murdock: Senate

-Murdock was defeated by Republican Arthur Vivian Watkins in his bid for reelection in 1946.
+Later career

 After his defeat, he resumed the practice of law and engaged in agricultural pursuits and livestock raising.
 From 1947 to 1957, he was a member of the National Labor Relations Board and in 1960 was a member of the Atomic Energy Labor-Management Relations Panel.

-Personal life
+Death and burial

 Murdock died of natural causes in Bethesda, Maryland, in 1979, and was interred in Mountain View Cemetery in Beaver, Utah.